Vasil Levski: Creation of the Internal Revolutionary Organisation

 Apocryphal and semi-legendary anecdotal stories surround the creation of Levski's Internal Revolutionary Organisation.
 Persecuted by the Ottoman authorities who offered 500 Turkish liras for his death and 1000 for his capture, Levski resorted to disguises to evade arrest during his travels.
 For example, he is known to have dyed his hair and to have worn a variety of national costumes.
 In the autumn of 1871, Levski and Angel Kanchev published the Instruction of the Workers for the Liberation of the Bulgarian People, a BRCC draft statute containing ideological, organisational and penal sections.
 It was sent out to the local committees and to the diasporic community for discussion.
 The political and organisational experience that Levski amassed is evident in his correspondence dating from 1871 to 1872; at the time, his views on the revolution had clearly matured.

 As IRO expanded, it coordinated its activities more with the Bucharest-based BRCC.
 On Levski's initiative, a general assembly was called between 29 April and 4 May 1872.
 At the assembly, the delegates approved a programme and a statute, elected Lyuben Karavelov as the organisation's leader and authorised Levski as the BRCC executive body's only legitimate representative in the Bulgarian lands.
 After attending the assembly, Levski returned to Bulgaria and reorganised IRO's internal structure in accordance with BRCC's recommendations.
 Thus, the Lovech Central Committee was reduced to a regular local committee, and the first region-wide revolutionary centres were founded.
-The lack of funds, however, precipitated the organisation into a crisis, and Levski's one-man judgements on important strategic and tactical matters were increasingly questioned.
+The lack of funds, however, precipitated the organisation into a crisis, and Levski's solitary judgements on important strategic and tactical matters were increasingly questioned.